-- This form is sent to the department/program through campus mail once the Request for Final Oral Examination has been approved by the Graduate College.
+- This form is sent to the department/program through email once the Request for Final Oral Examination has been approved by the Graduate College.

 - The form, with all required signatures, should be submitted to the Graduate College immediately following the examination.

 - Your major professor(s) and committee members review the content and format of your final dissertation when you complete your final oral exam.

 - Once you pass your final oral exam and make all the changes to your dissertation, the Major Professor(s) and DOGE(s) will sign your Graduate Student Approval Slip.
 Co-majors and minors will need signatures from all departments involved.

 - Verify that all grades for Incompletes and Non-Report grades from previous terms have been submitted to the Office of the Registrar.